 Live Better.
 Love Better.
 Work Better.

-While it is normal for parent-child relationships to be shaky during the years of adolescence, the conflicts and strife tend to peter out once a child becomes an adult.
+While it is normal for parent-child relationships to be shaky during adolescence, the conflicts and misunderstandings tend to continue into adulthood.
 After all, young adults are mature enough to understand what their parents have gone through by raising them.

 You should accept that your parents, like all of us, are flawed.
 They are human beings with their own quirks, eccentricities and shortcomings.
 You may question their parenting style and believe they could have, and should have, done many things differently while raising you.
 They probably feel the same way about their own parents.